arunofhyd/OmniSearch/omnisearch_native.md

-		set AppleScript's text item delimiters to "," set storedPID to text item 1 of cachedData set storedID to (text item 2 of cachedData) as integer if (count of text items of cachedData) > 2 then set storedTabID to (text item 3 of cachedData) as integer end if
-		set AppleScript's text item delimiters to oldDelims on error
+		set AppleScript's text item delimiters to "," set storedPID to text item 1 of cachedData set storedID to (text item 2 of cachedData) as integer set AppleScript's text item delimiters to oldDelims on error
 		-- No saved window found?
 No problem, we'll create one later.